 Introducing guest blogger Anastasija from Parenthood 4 Ever

 If you haven’t been to Eastern Europe yet and have no experience in Old Town cities, Prague will blow your mind.
-Prague remains the most popular destination for tourists visiting the Czech Republic.
-It is estimated at about 7.9 million tourists, including 6.7 million foreign visitors.
+Prague is not only a cheap European city to live in, but it also remains the most popular destination for tourists visiting Czechia.

 This post is part of our Explore My City series – come and visit cities around the world through the eyes of local parents